DSAILatKAIST/awesome-reviews-kaist/paper-review/Reviewpaper2_20214798_Esmeedehaas.md

 The modifactions of the theories as mentioned before are baseline for these expeperiments.
 However, there are 2 more things to consider for doing the experiments.
 These are the evaluation metrics, the datasets to be used and the training procedure.

-* Evaluation metrics:
-  We use widely used compression optimization metric for measuring image similarity the Mean Squared Error (MSE) and the Peak Signal to Noise Ratio (PSNR).
-Similarly to [29, 10] we dene the MSE and PSNR for the tensors x; ^x 2 hcalX of arbitrary dimension as follows (x is also the input image I):
+* Evaluation metrics: For the evaluation of the models'succes the authors chose a standard compression optimization metric for measuring image similarity the Mean Squared Error (MSE) and the Peak Signal to Noise Ratio (PSNR).
+This can be visualized as on the picture below:

  <img src="/.gitbook/2022-spring-assets/Esmeedehaas1/fig12.png">

-To better
-measure the visual appeal of images we also use the Multi-Scale Structural Similarity (MS-SSIM) [30], converted to a logarithmic scale as follows:
+To improvement the measuring of the visual appeal of images the author also uses the Multi-Scale Structural Similarity (MS-SSIM) [30], converted to a logarithmic scale as shown below:

  <img src="/.gitbook/2022-spring-assets/Esmeedehaas1/fig13.png">

-* Datasets and training procedure:

-The Neural JPEG network is trained on the dataset provided in prior work [32, 10].
+* Datasets and training procedure: The Neural JPEG network is trained on the dataset provided in works of other authors.
 It consists of 3640 HDR images.
-For training, we use the merged HDR images and extract image patches of size 256 obtained from random cropping.
-We follow the same extraction process and experimental protocol proposed by [10] We evaluate our model on the Kodak dataset, consisting of 24 uncompressed images of size 768512.
+As for the training, the authors chose to use the merged HDR images and extract image patches of size 256 obtained from random cropping.
+Here they follow the same extraction process and experimental protocol as done by authors of their related works.
+They use the Kodak dataset toe elvaluate their model.
+In addition to this they validate the model on validation set from DIV2K containing
-Additionally, we validate our model on validation set from DIV2K [33, 34] containing 100 high quality images with 2040 pixels.
-Our model is optimized using Adam with initial learning rate 1:0 reduced to 10􀀀8 using polynomial decay.
-We use batch size of 32 for all experiments and performed grid search to nd optimal hidden sizes for SMRNN, sparsity level k, and .
-We use pre-trained VGG-19 model (trained on ImageNet) and ne-tune these layers while training.
-The 1  1 convolutional layer is initialized using orthogonal matrices.
-We follow prior experimental protocol [10], hence the quantization table variables in this work are also initialized uniformly in the interval [1s; 2s] and are limited to be in the range [1s; 255s].
-Where the scaling factor is always s > 0 and in this experiments is set to is a s = 10􀀀5.
-Then we can get the nal quantization tables by multiplying factor by s􀀀1.
-We use standard evaluation metrics such as PSNR, MSE, MS-SSIM to report our model performance.
+100 high quality images with 2040 pixels.
+The model is optimized by using Adam with initial learning rate 1:0 reduced to 10 to the power of -8 using polynomial decay.
+A batch size of 32 was used for all experiments and performed grid search to find optimal hidden sizes for SMRNN, sparsity level k, and lambda.
+A pre-trained VGG-19 model (trained on ImageNet) was used and these layers were fine-tuned while training.
+The 1 x 1 convolutional layer is initialized using orthogonal matrices.

 ### **Results**

-The results of the previously mentioned procedure xx
+The results of the previously mentioned procedure can be seen in figure 1, table 1 and table 2 below.

-We evaluated our model on 2 out of 6 benchmarks used in prior work [6] using 3 met- rics [35].
-These metrics are Peak Signal to Noise Ratio (PSNR), structural similarity

-(SSIM), and multi-scale structural similarity (MS-SSIM [36], or MS3IM.
-We com- pare our model against wide variety of compression approaches such pure neural-based GOOG[17] and E2E [12].
-We also compare to the models of [6] and [10].
-Results are reported in Table 2 { we see all models perform stably, however, when the bit rates are reduced (see Table 1) all hybrid models start struggling, whereas neural-based models stay consistent.
-This suggests that the performance of these hybrid models is limited due to the xed map used by JPEG.
-This support our hypothesis that at lower bit rates enhancing JPEG signals further improves performance and that Neural JPEG does this eciently.

-Graph:
 | <img src="/.gitbook/2022-spring-assets/Esmeedehaas1/fig14.png"> |
 |:--:|
 | *Figure 1, performance of various compression model with various bit rate setting.* |

-Table:
 | <img src="/.gitbook/2022-spring-assets/Esmeedehaas1/fig15.png"> |
 |:--:|
 | *Table 1, test results for Kodak (bpp 0.38), 8-bit compression benchmark (CB, bpp, 0.371).* |

-Table:
 | <img src="/.gitbook/2022-spring-assets/Esmeedehaas1/fig16.png"> |
 |:--:|
 | *Table 2, test results for Kodak (bpp 0.37), 8-bit compression benchmark (CB, bpp, 0.341)* |

+The results of the previously mentioned procedure can be seen in Table 2 {you can see that all models perform stably, however, when the bit rates are reduced (see Table 1) all hybrid models start struggling, whereas neural-based models stay consistent.
+This suggests that the performance of these hybrid models is limited due to the fixed map used by JPEG.
+This supports hypothesis (as mentioned before by the authors) that at lower bit rates enhancing JPEG signals further improves performance and that Neural JPEG does this efficiently.

 ## **5. Conclusion**